Protecting Small Business Systems from Ransomware: Interview

 AH: This is a case where your best bet is proactive care.
 Make sure that you’re using the latest operating system, the latest browser, and you’re updating your security and antivirus programs.

 In the case of websites, managed hosting is a way to protect your website.
-This means that your web host maintains your security and backups (Like ATAK’s hosting partner, Zerolag), so that you can leave your security and data to the experts.
+This means that your web host maintains your security and backups, so that you can leave your security and data to the experts.